 However, many other factors contribute to the development of these disorders.

-Having a gene with links to a mental health disorder, such as depression or schizophrenia, does not guarantee that a condition will develop.
+Having a gene associated with a mental health disorder does not guarantee that a condition will develop.
 Likewise, people without related genes or a family history of mental illness can still have mental health issues.

-Mental health conditions such as stress, depression, and anxiety may develop due to underlying, life-changing physical health problems, such as cancer, diabetes, and chronic pain.
+Chronic stress and mental health conditions such as depression and anxiety may develop due to underlying physical health problems, such as cancer, diabetes, and chronic pain.

-According to the Anxiety and Depression Association of America, anxiety disorders are the most common type of mental illness.
+According to the Anxiety and Depression Association of America, anxiety disorders are the most common mental illness.

-People with these conditions have severe fear or anxiety, which relates to certain objects or situations.
-Most people with an anxiety disorder will try to avoid exposure to whatever triggers their anxiety.
+People with these conditions have severe fear or anxiety related to certain objects or situations.
+Most people with an anxiety disorder try to avoid exposure to whatever triggers their anxiety.